VEZY/MultiScaleTreeGraph.jl/docs/src/the_mtg/our_implementation.md

 node_6 = get_node(mtg, 6)
 ```

-In this package, the MTG is represented as a [tree data structure](https://en.wikipedia.org/wiki/Tree_%28data_structure%29).
+In this package, the MTG is represented as a tree (nodes linked by parent/children relationships).

-The tree is built from a series of nodes with different fields that describe the topology (*i.e.* how nodes are connected together) and the attributes of the node.
+The tree is built from nodes.
+Each node stores:

+- how it is connected to other nodes (its topology)
+- its own measured or computed attributes

 !!! note
     The package use terms from computer science rather than plant biology.
 So we use words such as "root" in an MTG, which is not the plant root, but the first node in the tree, *i.e.* the one without any parent.
 Similarly a leaf node is not a leaf from a plant but a node without any children.